Null electromagnetic fields and relative CR embeddings: Local existence

 and

-and $\db$ was the induced mapping of $d$ on the indicated quotient spaces.
-However, in the above expression for $Q^{2,1}$, we note that $\Omega^{1,0}$ is a two-dimensional bundle, and so its triple exterior product vanishes.
+The operator $\db$ is the induced mapping of $d$ on the indicated quotient spaces.
+However, in the above expression for $Q^{2,1}$, the space $\Omega^{1,0}$ is two-dimensional, and so its triple exterior product vanishes.
 Thus

 and